Affine noncommutative geometry: 2a. Quantum groups

 We have seen so far that the pairs sphere/torus $(S,T)$ corresponding to the real and complex geometries, of $\mathbb R^N,\mathbb C^N$, have some natural free analogues.
 Our objective now will be that of adding to the picture a pair of quantum groups $(U,K)$, as to reach to a quadruplet of objects $(S,T,U,K)$, with relations between them, as follows:

 Before starting, some philosophical comments.
 You might argue that the pairs $(S,T)$ that we have look just fine, so why embarking into quantum groups, and complicating our theory with objects $(U,K)$.
-This is an excellent criticism, and in answer:
+This is a reasonable criticism, and in answer:

 (1) First of all, there is no sphere $S$ without corresponding rotation group $U$.
 With this meaning that, no matter what you want to do with $S$, of reasonably advanced type, like integrating over it, or looking at its Laplacian, and so on, you will certainly run into $U$.
 And for similar reasons, a bit more complicated, there is no $T$ without $K$ either.